 Dear God...
 Peter.
 He was a bit of a self-centered Jerkass at the start of season 1.
 Four seasons later... he gets infected, captured and/or tortured a few times.
 Has something of an identity crisis when he discovers that he was kidnapped from an alternate universe.
 Possibly responsible for the apocalypse.
 Erased from existence for a while.
 When he comes back everyone he knows and loves doesn't remember him.
 Finally resolves his "Will they, won't they" with Olivia, only to discover that the woman he's sleeping with is actually Fauxlivia.
 Has a son he doesn't know about until it's too late.
 When he does get with the real Olivia, she gets shot in the head.
 Twice.
 His daughter dies...also twice.
 No happy ending in two differentBad Futures.
 This man cannot catch a break.

 Quinn Fabray starts out on Glee as a snobbish bully and gossip who had everything.
 She was captain of the cheerleading squad, president of the celibacy club, nominated for prom queen, a straight-A student on honour roll and had a rich family who lived in a big, beautiful house.
 She had the perfect popular boyfriend, a army of friends and was one of the most beautiful girls in school with a bright future which screamed Ivy League.
-Then her boyfriend cheats on her with her worst enemy, she gets pregnant aged 15-16, is humiliated in front of the whole school, kicked out of her house, kicked off the celibacy club and cheerleading squad, disowned by her father who is revealed to be adulterer and is eventually dumped by her boyfriend and becomes a complete joke in the school.
-The only people she has left are the people in glee club, who she used to look down upon and snigger at.
-Then she gives birth very painfully to a daughter she gives up for adoption, and it is implied that she suffers from post-partum depression soon afterwards.
+Then she cheats on her boyfriend with his best friend, gets pregnant aged 15-16, is humiliated in front of the whole school, kicked out of her house, kicked off the celibacy club and cheerleading squad, disowned by her father who is revealed to be an adulterer and is eventually dumped by her boyfriend and becomes a complete joke in the school.
+The only people she has left are the people in Glee Club, who she used to look down upon and snigger at.
+Then she gives birth very painfully to a daughter she gives up for adoption, and it is implied that she suffers from postpartum depression soon afterwards.

 Double Subverted when she loses it all over again by the beginning of season 3.
 She seriously was really messed up.